jphong125/stellaapic/Writerside/topics/Seamless-Wallet-API.md

 All responses should be in JSON format (please see response examples for each call below).

-URL of the Seamless Wallet API should be provided by Casino Operator for the production and test environments.
+URL of the Seamless Wallet API should be provided by Casino Operator for the production and Stage environments.